 Prohibition on Amendment: Equal Suffrage in the Senate

-Article V specifies the means by which the Constitution of the United States can be amended.
+Article V specifies the means by which the Constitution can be amended.
 It ends by forbidding amendments that would repeal the language in Article I, Section 9, which prohibits a ban on the importation of slaves prior to 1808, or the language in Article I, Section 3, which provides for equal representation of the states in the Senate.
 These are the only textually entrenched provisions of the Constitution.
-The first prohibition was absolute but of limited duration—it was to be in force for only twenty years; the second was less absolute—"no state, without its consent, shall be deprived of its equal Suffrage in the Senate"—but permanent.
+The first prohibition was absolute but of limited duration—it was to be in force for only twenty years; the second was less absolute— “no state, without its consent, shall be deprived of its equal Suffrage in the Senate”—but permanent.

 As Chief Justice Salmon Chase declared in Texas v.
 White (1869):